Back

 What Is It Called When You Can’t Sleep Due to Anxiety?

 There are two main types to differentiate.
 Acute insomnia is a temporary condition that can be caused by sudden stress, a sudden life incident, or brief periods of anxiety.
 Chronic insomnia lasts weeks or months.
 People usually think of it as a problem sleeping that happens at least three nights a week for three or more months.
-It is mostly due to long-term mental health problems, such as depression anxiety and insomnia.
+It is mostly due to long-term mental health problems, such as depression or an anxiety disorder.

 Sleep Anxiety Symptoms